Eunidrip irrigation system as suppliers?

 Green house and net house construction

-Greenhouse construction in Kenya has been a lucrative business though many farmers make minor mistakes which can be corrected
+In Kenya green house construction has been a lucrative business however some farmers make minor mistakes which are very costly

 Over the last couple of years, the world has been facing a global food crisis, and Kenya is no exception.

-The food insecurity in Kenya has been accelerated by drought and famine.
+In Kenya food insecurity has been accelerated by drought brought about by climate change.
 That notwithstanding, the climate has changed drastically, and it’s mainly characterized by dry seasons.

 Such situations lead to most farmers suffering because of poor soil nutrition and water shortages, which are poor conditions for food production.